ivybowman/AutoBooks/setup.md

 # Important Disclaimer

-The intention of this script is solely to automate downloading and converting of loaned OverDrive audiobooks, in order for use with your prefered audiobook player during the loan period.
+The intention of this script is solely to automate downloading and converting of loaned OverDrive audiobooks, in order for use with your preferred audiobook player during the loan period.

 ## Windows Setup Guide